It doesn’t matter what time of year it is – central North Carolina is a humid climate.

-And when that humidity gets into your home it tends to not only make the air uncomfortable but spurs growth of mold, mildew and other types of bacteria.
+And when that humidity gets into your home it tends to not only make the air uncomfortable but spurs the growth of mold, mildew, and other types of bacteria.
 Although air conditioners work to control humidity, they are not as effective as a dedicated dehumidifier.

 Types of Humidifiers:

 - Basement dehumidifiers are stationed in a basement and designed to prevent mold and mildew in that area of the home.

 - Whole-home dehumidifiers are professionally installed systems that dehumidify the entire home – not just a single room.